taboola/taboola-android/README.md

      }
  ```
 > ## Notice
-> We encourgae developers to use the latest SDK version.
-In order to stay up-to-date we suggest subscribing to get github notifications whenever there is a new release.
+> We encourage developers to use the latest SDK version.
+In order to stay up-to-date, we suggest to subscribe in order to get github notifications whenever there is a new release.
 For more information check: https://help.github.com/articles/managing-notifications-for-pushes-to-a-repository/

 2. Include this line in your app’s AndroidManifest.xml to allow Internet access